hmhauter/hmhauter/README.md

 - 👋 Hi, I’m Helena aka @hmhauter
 - 👀 I’m interested in Software Engineering and Robotics
 - 👩‍💻 I'm currently studying Autonomous Systems at the Technical University of Denmark
-- 👷‍♀️ I'm working as a Software Developer and Data Scientist in Copenhagen
+- 👷‍♀️ I'm working as an Automation Engineer for life science laboratories in Copenhagen
 - 🌱 I’m currently learning a lot about Automation, Control of USVs and Computer Vision

 ### 🛠️ My favorite languages and frameworks: